 Please feel free to come visit us and enjoy our beautiful campus!

 Your UConn Stamford adventure begins at our Welcome Center.
-We offer student-guided campus tours for prospective students and their families, group tours for high school students, and other specialty tours.
+We offer student-led campus tours for prospective students and their families.
 Campus tours are offered year-round and are available on select days between Monday and Saturday.
 A walking tour of the campus usually lasts about 30 minutes.
+Our new Residential Hall is not a stop on the Campus Tour, due to the building being a living and learning community for our current students.
+We will offer Residential Hall tours after our Student Panel on March 19th, on Monday, April 9th at 2pm and at our Open House on April 21st.
 We are looking forward to seeing you on campus soon!

 UConn Tour Tips: